What is Functional Medicine?

 The right treatments that address the cause of illness or dis-ease will have lasting benefit way beyond symptom suppression.

-Melanie and Arif are Members of The Institute for Functional Medicine, British Chiropractic Association and British Medical Acupuncture Society, Melanie is also a Member of the National Institute of Medical Herbalists and Arif a Certified Chiropractic Paediatric Practitioner.
-Being very experienced and having such a varied background with a wide range of treatment options they are ideally placed to take a holistic approach and identify the root cause of your problem and devise a treatment a treatment plan to match your needs and lifestyle.
+Arif is a Member of The Institute for Functional Medicine, British Chiropractic Association and British Medical Acupuncture Society and a Certified Chiropractic Paediatric Practitioner.
+Being very experienced and having such a varied background with a wide range of treatment options Arif is ideally placed to take a holistic approach and identify the root cause of your problem and devise a treatment plan to match your needs and lifestyle.

-If you are interested in this approach please give us a call and Arif or Melanie will be happy to discuss your options before making an appointment.
+If you are interested in this approach please give us a call and Arif will be happy to discuss your options before making an appointment.

 The Functional Medicine Tree – click on the image